gabrielLlanes/tennis-api-frontend/README.md

 2. Get individual player career statistics
 3. Get player activity by year

 I plan to add more functionalities.
 As of now, there is only support for ATP players.
-I plan to incorporate the same functionalities for the WTA soon.
+I plan to incorporate the same functionalities for the WTA very soon.

 ### Rivalries